Slavko Domitrović

 The best Croatian violin maker, master craftsman Slavko Domitrović was born on June 30th 1937 at Petrovac, near Sisak, where he completed his secondary music school (violin).

-He showed interest in violin making in his youth, so during higher music education he already played on the violin made by himself.
+He showed interest in violin making in his youth, so during higher music education he already played on the self-made violin.

 At the Music Academy

-Master Craftsman Domitrović studied a violin at Zagreb Music Academy.
+Master Craftsman Domitrović studied the violin at Zagreb Music Academy.
 During his studies he had opportunity to visit violinmakers, Ivan Hus, Franjo Šnajder and Rudolf Sloković.

-He graduated in 1975, in the class of professor Branko Košir, who still plays on his violin.
+He graduated in 1975, in the class of professor Branko Košir, who still plays on Slavko's violin.

 Professor Stahuljak noticed Slavko's talent for violin making and helped him to go to Freiburg, Germany, for further studies.